Australian Climbers and Creepers

 Pandoreas (Wonga wonga vine and bower of beauty vine)

 The genus Pandorea is perhaps the most outstanding of all the Australian climbers and creepers.
 The bower of beauty, Pandorea jasminoides, produces flush after flush of its showy large trumpet-like flowers from spring right through to autumn.
-It varies in colour from pure white ('Lady Di') to strong pink with a crimson throat.
+It varies in colour from pure white ('Lady Di' and Wedding Bellz) to soft pale pinks through to darker pinks.
+They will often be beautifully marked, resembling orchid flowers.
 The wonga wonga vine, Pandorea pandorana, is a common plant in the gullies all up and down the Australian east coast.
 It is a very rapid grower that comes in a range of colour forms also ranging from the usual small creamy flowers with crimson throat to pure white or even golden colours such as the cultivar 'Golden Showers'.
 The flowers are smaller than Pandorea jasminoides, but are produced in great masses.

 Pandorea pandorana 'Golden Showers'